View Marco Chirichella's Obituary on TheDay.com and share memories

 |

-He was the husband of Rebecca Taylor Chiricella, and was a 2005 graduate of East Lyme High School.
+Marcos hobbies included football, golf, being surrounded by his family and friends, making people laugh through music and videos, and his cat, Lulu.

+In addition to his wife, Rebecca and parents, Ellen and Pasqualle, he is survived by his grandmother, Nancy R. Redding of Waterford; Paul A. Redding of Niantic; aunts, Nancy J. Redding of New London and Mary R. Decyk (Ted) of Scotland, CT.
+He has cousins, Drew T. Decyk, Grant R. Decyk.
+He has an aunt, Delia DeRogati and cousins, Veronia and Mario DeRogati of Pisa, Italy; father and mother-in-law, Chesley and Paula Santosuosso Taylor of Nahant, Mass.; brothers and sisters-in-law, Derek and Joy Barni Taylor of Pa., David and Kelsey Steube Taylor of N.H., and Daniel Taylor and fiancé Lauren Beaudoin of Nahant, Mass.

 Calling hours are from 5 to 8 p.m.
 Friday at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
 A Mass of Christian Burial will be celebrated at 10 a.m.
 Saturday in St. Agnes Church, with interment following in Union Cemetery.
-A full obituary will be published in a later edition of The Day.
+Condolences may be shared on Marco's memorial page at www.neilanfuneralhome.com.